virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 - If there is a simpler approach that provides an adequate solution.

-- If you need to know why the network produced the output it did, and this is critical to the application.
+- If you need to know why the network produced the output it did, and this is critical to the application ([Deep Learning is hardly explainable](https://www.kdnuggets.com/2018/12/machine-learning-explainability-interpretability-ai.html)).

 - If you can't define a loss function.